flamedfury/flamedfury.com/src/posts/2023/2023-12-28-relics-of-the-web.md

 While blogrolls may not adorn every website today, and the tiny 88x31 buttons have dwindled, their legacy lives on through the resurgence of personal websites and the celebration of independent content.
 However, these relics must adapt and evolve with us to remain relevant in the ever-evolving Web landscape.

 It's essential to reimagine their role in today's digital arena by drawing from the past to navigate the future of the Web as we treasure and reflect on these remnants from the Web's earlier days.
 Remember, beyond serving as mere tools for navigation between personal websites, these relics embody connections and the spirit of discovery.

+One of the most recent additions to making connections through personal websites and the Web are

 Let's continue embracing the old and new, ensuring the Web remains an endlessly fascinating and ever-evolving space for future generations.